-2. Social workers ethical responsibilities to colleagues 3, Social workers ethical responsibilities in practice settings 4.
-Social workers ethical responsibilities as professionals 5.
-Social workers ethical responsibilities to the social work profession, and 6.
-Social workers ethical responsibilities to the broader society Some of the standards that follow are enforceable guidelines for professional conduct and some are aspirational.
-The extent to which each standard is enforceable is a matter of professional judgement to be exercised by those responsible for reviewing alleged violations of ethical standards 1.
-SOCIAL WORKERS ETHICAL RESPONSIBILITIES TO CLIENTS 1.0 Commitment to clients Social workers primary responsibility is to promote the well-being of clients.
+- 1. Some of the standards that follow are enforceable guidelines for professional conduct and some are aspirational.
+The extent to which each standard is enforceable is a matter of professional judgement to be exercised by those responsible for reviewing alleged violations of ethical standards. - 2.
+The following ethical standards are relevant to the professional activities of all social workers.
+These standards concern: - (1) SOCIAL WORKERS RESPONSIBILITIES TO CLIENTS - (2) SOCIAL WORKERS ETHICAL RESPONSIBILITIES TO COLLEAGUES - (3) SOCIAL WORKERS ETHICAL RESPONSIBILITIES IN PRACTICE SETTINGS - (4) SOCIAL WORKERS ETHICAL RESPONSIBILITIES AS PROFESSIONALS - (5) SOCIAL WORKERS ETHICAL RESPONSIBILITIES TO THE SOCIAL WORK PROFESSION - (6) SOCIAL WORKERS ETHICAL RESPONSIBILITIES TO THE BROADER SOCIETY

+1. SOCIAL WORKERS ETHICAL RESPONSIBILITIES TO CLIENTS

+1.1 Commitment to Clients

+Social Workers primary responsibility is to promote the well-being of clients.
 In general, clients interests are primary.
-However, social workers responsibility to the larger society or specific legal obligations may on limited occasions supersede the loyalty owed clients, and clients should be so advised [examples include when a social worker is required by law to report that a client has abused a child or has threatened to harm self or others]
+However, social workers responsibility to the larger society or specific legal obligations may on limited occasions supersede the loyalty owed to clients, and clients should be so advised [examples include when a social worker is required by law to report that a client has abused a child or has threatened to harm self or others].